complexphoton/MESTI.m/README.md

 where *b*(*x*,*y*) is the source profile.

-A 3D vectorial version written in Julia, to be named MESTI.jl, is under development and will be released in the near future.
-In addition to 3D vectorial support, MESTI.jl will also provide MPI parallelization, subpixel smoothing, and single-precision arithmetic.
+We also have a Julia version, [MESTI.jl](https://github.com/complexphoton/MESTI.jl), that supports everything in MESTI.m here plus 3D vectorial capability with anisotropic *ε*, MPI parallelization, subpixel smoothing for common geometries, and single-precision arithmetic.

 MESTI.m is a general-purpose solver with its interface written to provide maximal flexibility.
 It supports
  - TM or TE polarization.